-Mining Cluster Summary Draft for Interior Alaska Economic Summit Review, February 2022 r ategies &amp; Actions - the activities we will implement over the next 5 years to accomplish goa 'who will lead them ls & targets Le ead 1.
-Workforce Development - Maintain a highly trained workforce that supports mining and needs across the spectrum, from exploration, permitting and production.
+Mining Goals - long term improvements and changes we want to see in five years or more rategies & Actions - the activities we will implement over the next 5 years to accomplish goals & targets d who will lead them Lead 1.
+Workforce Development - Maintain a highly trained workforce that supports mining and geology needs across the spectrum, from exploration, permitting and production.
 (Goals 1, 2) a.
 Advocate for natural resources curriculum in public schools. b.
-Support and expand mining and geology related degree programs in Alaska, includin the UAF Mining and Geologic Engineering program and vocational training programs Mining and Petroleum Training Service (MPTS). c.
+Support and expand mining and geology related degree programs in Alaska, including expanding the UAF Mining and Geologic Engineering program and vocational training programs such as the Mining and Petroleum Training Service (MPTS). c.
 Continue to support public private partnerships such as Alaska Resource Education. d.
-Increase awareness of career opportunities in the mining industry. gexpanding 2.
-Increase Production - Support responsible exploration and permitting for potential new Interior Alaska.
+Increase awareness of career opportunities in the mining industry.
+2. Increase Production - Support responsible exploration and permitting for potential new mines in Interior Alaska.
 (Goal 1) a.
 Support exploration and permitting phases for Livengood Mine. b.
-Support exploration and permitting phases for the Manh Choc Project, including added transportation concerns.
-3. Key Infrastructure - Explore feasibility of new infrastructure to improve access to deposit sit a.
-Perform a cost/benefit analysis for expansion of roads or railway to access sites in the phase.
-4. Fair Policies - Ensure local, regional, and state policies balance environmental, economic, and needs while supporting a competitive environment for exploration and investment.
-(Goals 1, a.
-Review regional and state taxation policies to ensure mining is taxed at rates that ber communities without placing an uneven burden on the industry, and that creates state certainty for mining investors.
-2) Jefit 5.
-Education and Connection - Educate the public on modern mining practices and implete term engagement with communities around active and potential deposits.
+Support exploration and permitting phases for the Manh Choc Project, including addressing transportation concerns.
+3. Key Infrastructure - Explore feasibility of new infrastructure to improve access to deposit sites.
+(Goal 1) a.
+Perform a cost/benefit analysis for expansion of roads or railway to access sites in the exploration phase.
+4. Fair Policies - Ensure local, regional, and state policies balance environmental, economic, and community needs while supporting a competitive environment for exploration and investment.
+(Goals 1, 2) a.
+Review regional and state taxation policies to ensure mining is taxed at rates that benefit communities without placing an uneven burden on the industry, and that creates stability and certainty for mining investors.
+5. Education and Connection - Educate the public on modern mining practices and implement long-term engagement with communities around active and potential deposits.
 (Goal 2) a.
 Increase public education on modern mining and the safety measures that are taken. b.
-Launch a public relations campaign around how minerals (including rare earth miner required to manufacture essentials such as smart phones, renewables, and electric vec. c.
-Educate mining operators on the benefits of engagement beyond the permitting phased.
-Increase tours to active mines. als) are phicles.
-Otł er Relevant Resources
+Launch a public relations campaign around how minerals (including rare earth minerals) are required to manufacture essentials such as smart phones, renewables, and electric vehicles. c.
+Educate mining operators on the benefits of engagement beyond the permitting phase. d.
+Increase tours to active mines.